AskhatZhalgasov/FYP/Term2/prototype_exp/nested_prototype/README.md

   co_await B;
 }
 ```
-The coroutines nested within each other (look at point {num} in the above code):
+The async methods nested within each other (look at point {num} in the above code):
 * Point 1: [A, B]
 * Point 2: [A, B, C]
 * Point 3: [A, B]
 * Point 4: [A, B, D]
 * Point 5: [A, B]

 The execution happens in the stack-line manner.
-This allows to get some order, i.e., after task C is finished task A is enabled to run.
+This allows to get some order, i.e., only after task C is finished task A is enabled to run.

+### Library structure:
+For better understanding of the code and better intution on the workflow, the following assumptions (concepts) are implied in the library.

+- `await <=> co_await`, in other words, `co_await` will await until it the corotouine triggered will complete fully.

+    This allows to get similar usage as in the C# library.
+Why we need to wait until coroutines completes?
+Well see the **TLDR** section above.
+- Semantically, each task at any time can be in one of the states, `[Blocked, Running, Finished]`.
+- Threadpool only contains `Running` tasks and each thread picks any runnable task.
+- Task is added into the threadpool with state `Running` in the initial suspend point.
+- Task is labeled as `Finished` when it reached final_suspend point.
+- `co_await some_other_task()` makes current coroutine `Blocked`, so that only `some_other_task()` can be runned.
+Meanwhile, `some_other_task()` remembers current coroutine as its continuation.
+- When coroutine reaches final suspend it not only change label to `Finished`, but also converts the continuation coroutine into the `Running` state and adds it to threadpool.

 ## TODO
 - [ ] implement synchronization barrier (in the main function) via existing mechanisms (for example, create Task barrier and just co_await the alpha async task).